hikerpig/gatsby-remark-pintora/README.md

 This plugin adds diagrams using [pintora](https://github.com/hikerpig/pintora) during server-side rendering.
 So you don't have to include a runtime dependency of pintora.

+Pintora is faster than Mermaid.js in CLI, since you don't have to start a headless browser to generate images.

 ### 🏠 [Homepage](https://github.com/hikerpig/gatsby-remark-pintora)

 ## Install